tldr-pages/tldr/pages/common/phploc.md

 # phploc

-> A tool for quickly measuring the size and analyzing the structure of a PHP project.
+> Quickly measure the size and analyzing the structure of a PHP project.
 > More information: <https://github.com/sebastianbergmann/phploc>.

 - Analyze a directory and print the result: